Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 snippet: TaskCasesNotDetectedByTheCompiler

-In these scenarios there are two possible solutions, writing a [Roslyn analyzer](https://msdn.microsoft.com/en-us/library/mt162308.aspx) or writing a unit test using [Mono Cecil](https://github.com/jbevain/cecil) (shown below).
+In these scenarios there are two possible solutions, writing a [Roslyn analyzer](https://msdn.microsoft.com/en-us/library/mt162308.aspx) or [writing a unit test using Mono Cecil](#verify-correct-task-usage-using-a-unit-test).

 ### Async not necessary when reading code